 Ascending and descending tracts are travelling in these peripheral areas, whereas nerve cell bodies are housed

 in the gray matter.
 So white matter is peripheral.
 Gray is internal in the spinal cord.
 This is just the opposite of how

 it’s organized in the brain where the white matter is found peripherally.
-Then your gray matter is found more deeply
+Then your white matter is found more deeply

 within the brain.
 Now that you have a basic understanding of the arrangement of gray matter to white matter